 Make sure they receive adequate light and don’t dry out.
 Terrarium gardens are more successful if misted as there’s no drainage in a glass container and overwatering can cause root rot.

-An inexpensive mini spray bottle from the Dollar Store should do the trick.
+An inexpensive mini spray bottle from your local discount store should do the trick.

 Yes, there is such a thing as a bulb jar!
 It’s a glass container that narrows near the top and then widens again.
 You can practically force any kind of bulb in this type of jar.